 Like cars, airplanes and houses, hydroponic systems are made of many parts that do very little on their own, but accomplish something quite remarkable when assembled and properly maintained.
 They can be used to grow food!
 The system that you have been assigned to build works by spraying the roots of plants with a nutrient solution—water with dissolved minerals that plants need to survive.

 When you finish this KSB you will be able to answer the following questions:

 What is a system?

-How does system function?
+How does an Ebb and Flow system function?